Filing Your Income Taxes

 The Tax Cuts and Jobs Act of 2017 imposed a limitation on the amount of state and local taxes (SALT) that can be deducted on your federal tax return.
-The maximum amount allowed is now $10,000.
-If you have large amounts of other state and local taxes, you may not be able to deduct your personal property taxes.
+The maximum amount allowed is $10,000 until the terms of the TCJA potentially expire at the end of 2025.

 Suppose you pay the following state and local taxes: